kbrady/tess/README.md

 `docker build -t tess .`

+To enter the docker environment after building it use the following command

+`docker run -it -p 5000:5000 -v $PWD:/tess -v <path-to-your-videos>:/videos tess`

 ## Settings
-You will need a file called local_paths.py with path names to the directories your data is in and that generated files should be stored in.
+You will need a file called local_paths.py with

+path names to the directories your data is in and that generated files should be stored in.

 An example can be seen in local_paths_example.py